 Joe Griffin

-Joe has been building and managing financial planning firms for the past 12 years.
+Joe has been building and managing financial planning firms for the past 13 years.
 He loves the financial planning space and is very proud of the success and growth that has come from his proprietary marketing and leadership.
 Joe spent years being involved with the bright minds of the investment committee at Utah’s 529 college savings plan – a plan managing over 20 billion.
 Joe only works with firms that are stated fiduciaries on a client relationship.
-Joe is committed to leading a financial plan firm with ethics and integrity.
+Joe is committed to leading a financial planning firm with ethics and integrity.
 The money management philosophy that Tencap subscribes to is built on strong academics and is supported by a highly impressive academic board.
 We can't wait to coach you on the excellence that Tencap stands for.